Position: Associate Professor

 Together with Harvey Cutler, Martin Shields, and Sammy Zahran, I am an investigator in the Economics team of a National Institute for Standards and Technology (NIST) $20 million grant over 5 years instituting a Center of excellence for Risk-based Community Resilience Planning, located at CSU.

-PhD, The New School for Social Research, PhD University of Rome
+PhD, Economics, The New School for Social Research; PhD, Political Economy, Sapienza University of Rome

 - Government Spending Composition, Aggregate Demand, Growth and Distribution, with Luca Zamparelli.
 Review of Keynesian Economics, Vol. 5 No. 2: 239-258, 2017.